-A young collage girl had been killed several years earlier & laid out in a pond.
-The college professor, who the girl was having an affair with, was always suspected but there was nothing solid to go on.
+A young college girl had been killed several years earlier and laid out in a pond.
+The college professor, with whom the girl was having an affair, was always suspected but there was nothing solid to go on.
 Another girl is killed the same way.

 A 25-year-old woman was found raped and suffocated in a boarding house for "colored women" in 1939.
 Written off as a prostitute murdered by a john, Sadie's death made her daughter ashamed of her heritage.
 After her mother's death, the granddaughter asks Detective Rush to find the truth.
 Few contemporaries survive, and the crucial DNA evidence must be obtained from Sadie's exhumed body's fingernails.